wallarm/ingress-plus/docs/installation.md

 $ kubectl apply -f rbac/rbac.yaml
 ```

 **Note**: To perform this step you must be a cluster admin.
-On GCE you'll need to [assign yourself that role](https://github.com/coreos/prometheus-operator/blob/master/Documentation/troubleshooting.md)
+Follow the documentation of your Kubernetes platform to configure the admin access.
+For GKE, see the [Role-Based Access Control](https://cloud.google.com/kubernetes-engine/docs/how-to/role-based-access-control) doc.

 ## 3. Deploy the Ingress Controller